 There has also been quite a bit of research and clinical trials of neurostimulators for Migraine prevention.
 HOWEVER, none of them are FDA approved at this time.
 Despite several clinical trials of implantable occipital nerve stimulators for Migraine, they are not FDA approved.
 This doesn’t mean that patients shouldn’t investigate and consider them, but anyone considering them should know that they actually failed to meet their endpoints in clinical trials.

 Unfortunately, it’s difficult — if not impossible — to predict which prevention therapies will work best for any individual patient.
 That leaves us with having to try them to see if they work or not, and to give a preventive treatment a fair try, we need to try it for about three months.
 This takes time and patience, but it well worth it when we find what works for us.
 Something we need to know and keep in mind when trying preventive medications is that trying one medication from a family of medications doesn’t tell us anything about how our bodies would respond to another medication in that family.
 For example — if one calcium channel blocker does nothing for us, that doesn’t meant that a different one has no chance of working for us.

-The hopeful and positive side of this is that we now have so many options that it's nearly impossible to have tried everything.
-To give each of the medications now in use for Migraine prevention a fair three-month trial would take in excess of 25 years, and that doesn't even count the devices.
+The hopeful and positive side of this is that we now have so many options that it’s nearly impossible to have tried everything.
+To give each of the medications now in use as Migraine prevention a fair three-month trial would take in excess of 25 years, and that doesn’t even count the devices.

 To help you prepare for your next doctor’s appointment, satisfy your curiosity, and give you hope, I’ve put together a list of medications and devices currently in use for Migraine prevention.
 I’m listing the medications by their drug category.